chengenzhao/java-vulkan-mac/README.md

 * Java SDK(JDK) 22
 * VulkanSDK 1.3.275.0

-# How to build it?
+# How to run it?
+* Install Vulkan SDK, make sure the environment variables are set.
+* Run the main class: com.example.HelloApplication.

+# How to generate source code and compile the shaders?
+There are some generated source code and compiled shaders in the src directory, here is the way I made them:
-* (Optional, project has already generated java files) Using jextract to generate corresponding java files of vulkan.h, jextract command(in your $VulkanSDK directory):
+* Using jextract to generate corresponding java files of vulkan.h, jextract command(in your $VulkanSDK directory):
 ```text
  ~/JDK/jextract-22/bin/jextract -I "./include" -D "VK_USE_PLATFORM_MACOS_MVK" -D "VK_USE_PLATFORM_METAL_EXT" -D "_MACOS" -t org.vulkan ./include/vulkan/vulkan.h
 ```
-* Make sure the path of the lib folder in Vulkan SDK is included in java.library.path, otherwise it won't be able to find it.
-* Also files in the share fold is required, make sure the environment path includes VK_ICD_FILENAMES and VK_LAYER_PATH.
 * Compile the shader files, which included in the src/main/resources/shader folder.
 Using command like:
   * ~/VulkanSDK/1.3.275.0/macOS/bin/glslc src/main/resources/shader/shader.vert -o src/main/resources/shader/vert.spv
   * ~/VulkanSDK/1.3.275.0/macOS/bin/glslc src/main/resources/shader/shader.frag -o src/main/resources/shader/frag.spv
-* Run the main class: com.example.HelloApplication

 # Distribution / Releasing on Steam etc.

 For using Vulkan in Java program there are two requirements:

-## Following files in the $Vulkan_SDK/macOS/lib should be included in the Java Library Path
+## 1) Following files in the $Vulkan_SDK/macOS/lib should be included in the Java Library Path

 1) libMoltenVK.dylib
 2) libvulkan.${vk_version}.dylib e.g. libvulkan.1.3.275.dylib